Advantage of pausing: parameter setting for quantum annealers: Problem mapping: information sharing

 The third and last penalty term makes sure that each message arrives at each of the nodes in its path exactly once; this ensures that the message is actually transmitted and travels through its path as it should:

-If we generated every variable regardless of feasibility (i.e., whether there exists a valid scenario in which the variable is non-zero), we would have $n$x$|E|$x$t_h$ $x_{i,t}^v$ variables.
+If we generated every variable regardless of feasibility (i.e., whether there exists a valid scenario in which the variable is nonzero), we would have $n$x$|E|$x$t_h$ $x_{i,t}^v$ variables.
 We can reduce this number with two considerations about feasibility.
-First, we only need to generate variables for the nodes in each message's path, but not the rest.
+First, we need only to generate variables for the nodes in each message's path, but not the rest.
 This reduces the $n$x$|E|$ to $\prod_{i=0}^{n-1} N_i$.
-Second, we can avoid times that are too early, by pre-calculating the earliest time that each message $i$ can arrive at node $v_j \in P_i$:
+Second, we can avoid times that are too early, by precalculating the earliest time that each message $i$ can arrive at node $v_j \in P_i$:

 Then, instead of generating variables for the time interval $[1, t_h]$ we can do it for $[t_{e,v_j}^i, t_h]$ for each $i \in I$ and $v_j \in P_i$.
 With this, the total number of $x_{i,t}^v$ variables is $\sum_{i \in I} N_i t_{e,v}^i$.